 ALFRED PASIEKA / SCIENCE PHOTO LIBRARY ALFRED PASIEKA / SCIENCE PHOTO LIBRARY

 Haem group.
-Computer graphic of the molecular structure of a haem group, part of the blood protein haemoglobin which carries oxygen and carbon dioxide around the body.
-The atoms, represented as spheres, are colour-coded: iron (red), nitrogen (yellow), carbon (grey) and hydrogen (dark blue).
-Haemoglobin consists of four chains of the protein globin, each of which contains a haem group.
+Molecular graphic of a haem group, the part of the protein haemoglobin that gives blood its red colour.
+Haemoglobin transports oxygen and carbon dioxide around the body.
+It consists of four chains of the protein globin, each of which contains a haem group.
+The atoms, represented as balls and sticks, are colour-coded: iron (red), nitrogen (yellow), carbon (grey) and hydrogen (dark blue).
 Haem is an iron-containing porphyrin molecule.
-The flat group of four rings around the iron atom give oxygen and carbon dioxide easy access to the iron, allowing them to bind to it and be released without undergoing any chemical change.
+The flat group of four rings around the iron atom give oxygen and carbon dioxide easy access to the iron, allowing them to bind to it, be carried and finally be released without undergoing any chemical change.

 Model release not required.
 Property release not required.